PooneetThaper/Person-Of-Interest/README.md

 * Python3

 ## Credits
-* @shantnu for the facial detection code
+* @shantnu for the facial detection tutorial